-As a therapist I work with clients who may find that traditional therapy is not suited or particularly understanding of their needs, this includes people who identify as LGBTQIA+, GSRD, Polyam, CNM, Sex Positive Activists, and Sex Professionals.
+As a therapist I work with clients who may find that some therapies are not suited to, or particularly understanding of their needs, this includes people who identify as LGBTQIA+, GSRD, Polyam, non-mongamous, Sex Positive Activists, and Sex Professionals.

-The majority of my practice, and volunteering time is spent with these clients, not only those who are self actualised enough to self identify but also those who are questioning and find it difficult to connect with what can often heteronormative traditional therapy.
+The majority of my practice, and volunteering time is spent with these clients, not only those who self-identify but also those who are questioning and find it difficult to connect with what can often heteronormative monocultural traditional therapy.

-I practice what is now being called GSRD Therapy (Gender, Sexuality and Relationship Diverse) this can be classified as supporting, understanding and evaluating on face value of the queer and non-heteronormative ways of living and existing.
+I practice what could be called GSRD Therapy (Gender, Sex and Relationship Diverse) classified as supporting, understanding and evaluating on face value of non-heteronormative ways of living and existing.

-Unfortunately there are still some less than favourable attitudes towards subject areas that I work within and it is this that educate about.
+Unfortunately, there are still some less than favourable attitudes towards subject areas that I work within.

 The people that I work with may not only experience situations unique to their identities but also may require unique solutions to those issues.

-I have a full boundaries statement available on request that can greater explain the level of confidentiality I provide to those within the community.
+I have a full boundaries statement available on request that can more greatly explain the level of confidentiality I provide to those within the diverse intersectional community.

 There are many ways for consensual adults to express and experience intimacy, sexuality, sex and gender

 I believe there are variations of sexuality, gender and relationship diversity which are best accepted and integrated into a person’s core identity.